elementary/accounts/README.md

 spec, does not include user account management, or Stripe payment integration yet.

-Flatpak Auth is an API server that implements the Flatpak authentication spec to achieve a pay-what-you-want model, and download count analytics.
+Accounts is a web interface for interacting with elementary Accounts, an API server for payments used with flatpak authentication, and API for flatpak package downloads.

 For development, testing, and production building instructions, please read the [`DEVELOPMENT.md`](DEVELOPMENT.md) file.